alexpeattie/alexpeattie.com/src/talks/_tts.md

 }
 </style>

-## Teaching Machines to Talk: Modern Speech Synthesis _with Deep Learning_
+## Hearing is Believing: Generating Realistic Speech _with Deep Learning_

 ---